Japan's NYK, with consortium, signs charter deal for 5 LNG carriers

-The consortium consists of NYK, Japan's "K" Line, Malaysia's MISC Berhad, and China LNG Shipping (Holdings) Limited.
+The consortium consists of NYK, Japan's "K" Line, Malaysia's MISC Berhad, and China LNG Shipping.

 "These five new vessels will transport LNG to countries around the world," the statement said.

-It added that the five carriers, to be built by Hudong-Zhonghua Shipbuilding (Group) Co Ltd, will have a 174,000 cubic meter cargo tank capacity.
+It added that the five carriers, to be built by Hudong-Zhonghua Shipbuilding, will have a 174,000 cubic meter cargo tank capacity.